laurent-laporte-pro/the-cosmic-cafeteria/API_DOC.md

 - All API routes were tested using **Postman**.
 - Unit and integration tests are written and organized in the `tests/` folder.
-- The tests are not complete, and i did not write them in the correct manner nor worked with them on this project (skill issue)

 ---

 ##  Environment